ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 </div>

-The chosen frame of reference makes for a compact representation, yet, this is annoying to deal when you are interested in knowing how the ball evolves in relation to the table coordinates.
-Suppose
+The chosen frame of reference (centered at ball's initial coordinates, x-axis in direction of motion) is convenient, but annoying to deal when you are interested in knowing how the ball evolves **in relation to the table coordinates**.
+Suppose $\hat{v}_0$ relates to the table in the following
-$\hat{v}_0$ relates to the table in the following way:
+way:

 [![table_coordinates]({{images}}/table_coordinates.jpg)]({{images}}/table_coordinates.jpg){:.center-img .width-30}
 _**Figure 5**.
 Coordinate system in which the table is described. $\phi$ relates the ball's unit vector